 This workshop is offered within organizations for groups of 5 people or more.

-This two day workshop will help you teach participants how to:
+This two-day workshop will help you learn how to:

 You will spend the first part of the day getting to know participants and discussing what will take place during the workshop.

 This session will explore some things that need to be considered before committing to developing a training program.
 We will also look at some situations where training is not appropriate and some alternatives to training.